turingschool-examples/frontend-mod-1-prework/day_1/day1-exercises.md

 The body is where all of the information displayed on the website is stored.
 Anything you'd like to display to the user must be stored in the body element.

-### In your browser (Chrome), how do you view the source of a website?
+### 5. In your browser (Chrome), how do you view the source of a website?

 Right click and choose View page source.

-### List five different HTML elements and what they are used for.
+### 6. List five different HTML elements and what they are used for.
 For example, <p></p> is a paragraph element, and it is used to represent a paragraph of text.

-<h1></h1> The h1-h6 elements are used to display headings on a website.
+* The h1-h6 elements are used to display headings on a website.
-<div></div> The div element is used as a container for content.
+* The div element is used as a container for content.
-<hr> The hr element is used to display a visual break in content.
+* The hr element is used to display a visual break in content.
-<li> The li element is used to display a list.
+* The li element is used to display a list.
-<br> The br element is used to produce a line break in text.
+* The br element is used to produce a line break in text.
 It creates space in between content.

-### What are empty elements?
+### 7. What are empty elements?

 Empty elements provided a particular outcome when used and do not require any text.

-## What is semantic markup?
+## 8. What is semantic markup?

 Semantic markup is used to provide additional information, meaning, and clarity.
 They also assist screen reading tools by providing additional meaning to the content being displayed.

-## What are three new semantic elements introduced in HTML 5?
+## 9. What are three new semantic elements introduced in HTML 5?
 Use page 431 in the book to find more about these new elements.

 * header
 * article
 * nav

 https://codepen.io/hborrego/pen/KKwNXXO